wesbos/dad-jokes/readme.md

 ---

-**Q:** Why did the security conscious engineer refuse to pay his dinner bill?
+**Q:** Why did the security conscious engineer refuse to pay their dinner bill?

 **A:** Because they could not verify the checksum.